apekshakharwal/user-uthentication-and-authorization-with-JWT/README.md

-# Node.js and Mongodo -
+# Node.js and Mongodb -
-User authentication and authorization with JWT
+User authentication and authorization with JWT.